nmajor/hobbyhub-client/README.md

 Change affiliate links to be tiles so that images will work Add an optional price property to affiliate links
-Add form error messages for bad validation (Missing fields)
+Add form error messages for bad validation (Missing fields) Dont get hobbies again if you already have them in main component

 ## Other TODO
 Copy for about page